schachmat/wego/README.md

 * utf-8 terminal with 256 colors (I use the dejavu font)
 * A worldweatheronline.com API key (see Setup below)

-##Installation and Setup
+##Installation

-1. To Install the wego binary into your `$GOPATH` as usual, run:
+To Install the wego binary into your `$GOPATH` as usual, run:
 ```shell
 go get -u github.com/schachmat/wego
 ```

+##Setup

-2. Run `wego` once.
+0. Run `wego` once.
 You will get an error message, but the config file will be generated for you as well.
-3. If you don't have the necessary API key yet, you can [register here](https://developer.worldweatheronline.com/auth/register) with your github.com or facebook account.
+0. If you don't have the necessary API key yet, you can [register here](https://developer.worldweatheronline.com/auth/register) with your github.com or facebook account.
 Your github.com account needs a public email address, but you can choose a bogus one.
-4. Copy your API key into the `.wegorc` file in your `$HOME` folder, change the city to your preference, and choose if you want to use metric or imperial units.
+0. Copy your API key into the `.wegorc` file in your `$HOME` folder, change the city to your preference, and choose if you want to use metric or imperial units.
 Save the file.
-5. Run `wego` once again and you should get the weather forecast for the current and next 2 days.
+0. Run `wego` once again and you should get the weather forecast for the current and next 2 days.
-6. If you're visiting someone in e.g. London over the weekend, just run `wego 4 London` or `wego London 4` (the ordering of arguments makes no difference) to get the forecast for the current and the next 3 days.
+0. If you're visiting someone in e.g. London over the weekend, just run `wego 4 London` or `wego London 4` (the ordering of arguments makes no difference) to get the forecast for the current and the next 3 days.